- 20 Jul 2023

 - Certificate based device registration

-- Certificate based device authentication
+- Certificate-based device authentication

 - Zone configured Agent settings